 - Participate in evaluation of the quality of education provided by the program.

 - Develop an understanding of ethical, socioeconomic, and medical/legal issues that affect graduate medical education and of how to apply cost containment measures in the provision of patient care.

-Salary and BenefitsA complete list of benefits for the upcoming academic year is attached.
-Please be aware that these benefits, including salary, are in effect for the 2003-2004 academic year and that they are usually reviewed and adjusted yearly.
+Salary and BenefitsA complete list of benefits for the current academic year can be found at the Salary and Benefits page.
+Please be aware that these benefits, including salary, are generally reviewed and adjusted yearly.
 If any changes in benefits should occur during any academic year, you will receive notice of the change.